-The Baltimore region is designated as "moderate" nonattainment for the 2015 8-hour ozone standard.
+The Baltimore region is designated as "serious" nonattainment for the 2015 8-hour ozone standard.
 The standard is 0.070 parts per million (ppm).
-This designation became effective November 7, 2022.
-The region failed to attain the marginal nonattainment standard by the attainment date of August 3, 2021, so was reclassified as moderate nonattainment.
-The new attainment date is August 3, 2024, but attainment must be demonstrated by the last full ozone season prior to the attainment date, which is August 2023.
-The region has one year to perform a conformity determination for this NAAQS.
+This designation became effective August 1, 2024.
+The region failed to attain the moderate nonattainment standard by the attainment date, so was reclassified as serious nonattainment.
+The new attainment date is August 3, 2027, but attainment must be demonstrated by the last full ozone season prior to the attainment date, which is August 2026.